aws-samples/sagemaker-custom-project-templates/sm-project-tf-github/README.md

 17. Select Create Project.
 18. This will trigger the CloudFormation CommandRunner Utility which will inturn perform the Terraform execution to provision the SageMaker Pipeline resources.
 19. The logs of this terraform run will be available in the CloudWatch Log Group you noted from the Output of Terraform Run of previous step.
-20. You have now successfully created an MLOps SageMaker Project with Terraform integration.
+20. You have now successfully created an MLOps SageMaker Project with Terraform integration and GitHub.

 ### Step 6: Cleanup (Optional)